baumer-lab/fec20/README.md

 ## Datasets Included

+Note: The results datasets listed below are from the 2016 election.
+2020 results won’t be available until they are officially published in January 2021.

 ### Full Datasets

-  - `candidates`: candidates registered with the FEC during the 2015-2016 election cycle
+  - `candidates`: candidates registered with the FEC during the 2019-2020 election cycle
-  - `committees`: committees registered with the FEC during the 2015-2016 election cycle
+  - `committees`: committees registered with the FEC during the 2019-2020 election cycle
   - `campaigns`: the House/Senate current campaigns
-  - `results_house`: the House results of the 2016 general election
+  - `results_house`: the House results of the 2020 general election (planned)
-  - `results_senate`: the Senate results of the 2016 general election
+  - `results_senate`: the Senate results of the 2020 general election (planned)
-  - `results_president`: the final results of the 2016 general election
+  - `results_president`: the final results of the 2020 general election (planned)
   - `pac`: Political Action Committee (PAC) and party summary financial information
   - `states`: geographical information about the 50 states